openservicebrokerapi/servicebroker/profile.md

   contain the credentials that the Application will use to communicate with the Service Instance.

-- *Application*: The software that will make use of, be bound to, a Service Instance.
+- *Application*: The software that uses a Service Instance via Service Binding.

 ## Context Object